rohitsuratekar/CardioPipeLine/README.md

 ### Installation
 For installation purposes, it is a good idea to make a new python virtual environment and install `snakemake` on it, and then download all the tool binaries in your desired location.
-Following this, retrive the repository using `git`,
+Following this, retrieve the repository using `git`;

 ```
 git clone https://github.com/rohitsuratekar/CardioPipeLine.git